dshanr/oci-fn-streaming/README.md

 Your policy should look something like this:
 ```
 Allow dynamic-group <dynamic-group name> to read objects in compartment <compartment-name>
+Allow dynamic-group <dynamic-group name> use stream-push in compartment <compartment-name>

 ```
 e.g.
 ```
 Allow dynamic-group oci-streaming-fn-dyn-group to read objects in compartment ocilabs-fn-compartment
+Allow dynamic-group oci-streaming-fn-dyn-group use stream-push in compartment ocilabs-fn-compartment
 ```

 For more information on how to create policies, go [here](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/policysyntax.htm).